 Tea pads were convivial speakeasy style spaces where people of all racial and ethnic backgrounds could come together free from the violence of prohibition.

-The black and brown communities have suffered the most under cannabis prohibition and the racially-disparate enforcement of the “war on drugs”.
-Tea Pad is change maker.
+Tea Pad is change maker, raising awareness and opportunity in the cannabis industry for all minorities including women, people of color and the disabled.
 Proceeds of all Tea Pad events fund The Pad Scholarship for Minority Entrepreneurship.
-The Scholarship will provide the student the opportunity to learn skills necessary to become a leader, an innovator and an entrepreneur.
+The Scholarship provides financial resources to learn skills necessary to become a leader, an innovator and an entrepreneur.

 Tea Pad February 2020 in Cambridge, MD with Darryl Hill

-Tea Pad celebrates Black History Month February 27th with Darryl Hill in Cambridge, Maryland.
+Tea Pad celebrated Black History Month February 27th with Darryl Hill in Cambridge, Maryland.
 Darryl has been breaking down racial barriers for decades and now he’s one of the very few African American owners of licensed cannabis businesses.
-Cambridge is the perfect backdrop for our celebration of Black history in America as the birthplace of Harriet Tubman, famed conductor of the Underground Railroad.
+Cambridge was the perfect backdrop for our celebration of Black history in America as the birthplace of Harriet Tubman, famed conductor of the Underground Railroad.

 Tea Pad December 2019 in Washington, DC with Corey Barnette